Gyeongsin High School

-Gyeongsin High School is high school that is situated at Daegu in South Korea.
-The school has put a seat to Korean every year one of the highest prestigious private schools with excellent grade and high distinguished university entrance rate beneath the school ideology, an enterprising spirit.
+Gyeongsin High School is a high school that is situated in Daegu, South Korea.

 The school motto is "Think justly, Work hard, Trust and help each other".
 The education goal of the school is growing global talented person who is progressive and creative.
 The working principles of the school is divided into three types which is democratic, scientific and independent management.
 The number of ordinary classrooms is 45, that of special classrooms is 13, that of janitor's offices is 13 and that of other facilities is 13.

 Symbol

 The tree that symbolizes the school is pine which means a scholarly fidelity, as the tree keeps green all the year round and does not change, and constancy of man of virtue who does not yield to pressure and adverse circumstances.
 The flower of the school is a crape-myrtle whose flower of red and white light blooms from summer to fall.
 That means having young life like flower bloom for a long time.